Fayetteville, North Carolina: Post-revolution

+On March 4–5, 1825, General Lafayette visited his namesake town - the first one named for him and the only one he personally visited as part of his 1824-1825 tour of all the states as "The Nation's Guest."
+Admirers stood in mud and pouring rain to welcome him.
+He was feted with a formal dinner, a ball, and multiple military displays.

 Antebellum

 Fayetteville had 3,500 residents in 1820, but Cumberland County's population still ranked as the second most urban in the state, behind New Hanover County (Wilmington).
 Its "Great Fire" of 1831 was believed to be one of the worst in the nation's history, despite no deaths associated with the incident.
 Hundreds of homes, businesses, and most of the best-known public buildings were lost, including the old "State House".
 Fayetteville leaders moved quickly to help the victims and rebuild the town.